steevenm888/garage-ramos-frontend/README.md

 # pilight

-App that interacts with the raspberry pi to toggle a light.
+App that interacts with a raspberry pi backend written in express and Node.js to open a garage door, it uses JSON WEB TOKENs and a basic role based interaction with the app.

 ## Getting Started